box-community/box-curl-samples/README.md

 ## Authentication with Client Credentials

-Creates a token using Client Credentials Grant
+Creates a token using Client Credentials Grant, which allows you to log in as a Service Account.

 <!-- sample x_auth with_client_credentials-->